Baltazarka/adguardhomedotdohvpn/README.md

 # AdGuard Home with DoH/DoT Support

+### Stubby & Cloudflared are now replaced with dnsproxy

 This project provides a custom Docker image for [AdGuard Home](https://github.com/AdguardTeam/AdGuardHome) pre-configured with **Unbound** (as a recursive DNS resolver) with Valkey in-memory cache (Redis replacement), and **dnsproxy** (for unified DoH/DoT upstream handling).

 [GitHub](https://github.com/andrianey/adguardhomedotdoh)